LivBirks/LivBirks/README.md

 ===========================================

 I'm Liv.
-Currently working full time, as a Customer Sucess Engineer (CSE) at SafetyCulture, and studying programming in between!
+Currently working full time, as a Customer Sucess Engineer (CSE) at SafetyCulture, and studying programming in between.
 Python was my first language and I'm currently learning Javascript.

-* 🌍  I'm based in the UK!
+* 🌍  UK-based

 ### Skills